Ujjawal-Gupta-Coder/Expense-Tracker/README.md

 Our expense tracker comes with a powerful analytics feature — but it shines best when there’s enough data to crunch! 🎯

-If you're just getting started and your dashboard looks a little too empty, no worries — we’ve got you covered.
-A **dummyData.json file** is available right here in the repository.

-👉 **To get a fully functional experience:**

-1. Open the JSON file.
-2. Copy the entire content.
-3. Paste it into your browser’s **Local Storage** under the key: **expenseData**
+To make things easier in this upgraded version, we’ve added a **Try Demo** button right at the center of the navbar.

+### 👉 How it works:

+Click on the **Try Demo** button and the app will instantly fill with realistic sample data — no setup, no local storage steps required!

-Boom! 💥 Your dashboard will light up with charts, summaries, and insights — just like it’s been used for years!
+Boom! 💥 Your dashboard will light up with charts and insights — just like it’s been used for years!

 ## 📋 <a name="table">Table of Contents</a>